-Staff members are asked to agree to undergo a fresh enhanced DBS check before they commence employment with the school.
+Staff members are asked to agree to undergo a fresh enhanced DBS check before they commence employment with the school, unless they are on the update service and provide us with the code to access it.
 The DBS check is valid with the school for a period of three years.
 DBS checks requested by previous employers are not transferable.